PythonAberdeen/user_group/README.md

 [`CYPHER2.txt`](/2020-01/level3/CYPHER2.txt) was encoded with an unknown key.

-Write a program to automatically detect and decrpty the key by explointing thayt fact that `E` is the most common letter in the English language.
+Write a program to automatically detect and decrypt the key by explointing the fact that `E` is the most common letter in the English language.
 Have your program automatically crack the above file without a human having to guess and check keys.

 </details>